johannsdg/johannsdg.github.io/docs/johann.md

 * Press the **Launch Scenario** button to launch the score on the selected players.

 * This will automatically take you to the status page for the score you just launched where you can watch the score perform.
-Note: Some scores, including the test score, may take a few minutes to initialize before running.
+**Note**: Some scores, including the test score, may take a few minutes to initialize before running.

 ![Johann_5](img/Johann_5.png)